Understanding the psychological reasons why people use social media and why they take specific actions is of paramount importance to marketers.

 In this article, I’ll tell you why people behave the way they do on their favorite social networks and how you, as a marketer, can tap into it for better campaign results.

 Social media behavior is rooted in chemistry.
-According to this study, our brains produce dopamine which is stimulated by new information and unpredictability – eg: your social media news feed!
-Our brains also produce oxytocin, referred to as “the cuddle chemical” as it’s released when you hug… kiss…. or tweet!
+According to this study, our brains produce dopamine, which is stimulated by new information and unpredictability (eg: your social media news feed)!

-Paul Zak, a neuroeconomist at Claremont Graduate University, measured the levels of oxytocin in a journalist’s blood before and after he used Twitter for ten minutes.
-Not only did the journalist’s oxytocin levels go up to the same degree that a groom’s did just prior to getting married, but his stress hormones, such as cortisol, went down as well.
-(Natural Society)
+Paul Zak, a neuro-economist at Claremont Graduate University, measured the levels of oxytocin in a journalist’s blood before and after he used Twitter for ten minutes.

-Psychology lecturer Dr Tara Marshall said: “It might come as little surprise that Facebook status updates reflect people’s personality traits.”
-It is therefore likely that those who post the least or HEAVEN FORBID don’t have social media accounts may be the ones who are happiest with their own lives not needing approval, validation or praise from others.
+So, it’s likely that people who post the least or HEAVEN FORBID don’t have social media accounts may be the ones who are happiest with their own lives not needing approval, validation, or praise from others.

-Meanwhile, people who post selfies are more likely to exhibit what some psychologists call “the dark triad” of personality traits which include narcissism and psychopathy, This was illustrated in two recent studies of nearly 1,200 participants who completed personality tests and answered questions surrounding their online behavior.
+But people who post selfies are more likely to exhibit what some psychologists call “the dark triad” of personality traits, which include narcissism and psychopathy.
+(The proof comes from two recent studies of nearly 1,200 participants who completed personality tests and answered questions surrounding their online behavior.)

-There’s even a study that says people who constantly take gym selfies might suffer from a psychological disorder.
+A study even exists that says people who constantly take gym selfies might suffer from a psychological disorder.

-Most of us are social creatures needing to interact with others on a daily basis.
-In fact, it is good to be social as loneliness and isolation can cause a myriad of actual health problems including depression, raised blood pressure, sleep disorders and even raised suicide levels (Psychology Today).
-However there is more to social media “liking” than simply being sociable.
-Since the dawn of Facebook in 2004, “liking” posts has become second nature for most of us — but why do we do it?
+But social media “liking” is more than simply being sociable.
+Since the dawn of Facebook in 2004, “liking” posts has become second nature for most of us … but why do we do it?